giulioforesto/longHerm/Readme.md

 ###Code plan

 - **TransMatrix.java** builds a `TreeMap<String,TreeSet<String>>` representation of the transition matrix.
 It is not factored yet and abundantly depends on the structure of the dictionary and of its HTML pages.
 - **Scores.java** is a source-independent score calculator.
-It takes a `TreeMap<String,TreeSet<String>>` representation of the transition matrix and builds the associated boolean matrix, from which it can the calculate different values such as the mean number of relevant words in a definition, the score of a word or the score of the dictionary.
+It takes a `TreeMap<String,TreeSet<String>>` representation of the transition matrix and builds the associated boolean matrix, from which it can calculate different values such as the mean number of relevant words in a definition, the score of a word or the score of the dictionary.